tiagoppinho/tiagoppinho.github.io/README.md

 # Personal CV/Portfolio

-Simple project used as personal portfolio and initially made for academic porpuses.
+Simple project used as personal portfolio and initially made for academic purposes.

 ## Contact Form